communication

 Sound passionate about what you're talking about.
 If you aren’t excited by what you do, why would anyone else be interested in working with you?

-TRICKS TO STAND OUT & BE REMEMBERED
+TRICKS TO STAND OUT and BE REMEMBERED

 Use memory tricks so people remember name.